 The Times Interest Earned (Cash Basis) (TIE-CB) ratio is very similar to the Times Interest Earned Ratio.
-Times Interest Earned (Cash Basis) ratio measures a company’s ability to make periodic interest payments on its debt.
+Times Interest Earned (Cash Basis) measures a company’s ability to make periodic interest payments on its debt.
 The main difference between the two ratios is that Times Interest Earned (Cash Basis) utilizes adjusted operating cash flow rather than earnings before interest and taxes (EBIT).
 Thus, the ratio is computed on a “cash basis”, which only takes into account how much disposable cash a business has on hand.
 This is cash that can be used to make debt repayments.

 The TIE-CB’s main goal is to quantify the probability that a business will default on its loans.
-This information is useful in determining various debt parameters such as the appropriate interest rate to be charged or the amount of debt that a company can safely take on.
+This information is useful in determining various debt parameters such as the appropriate interest rate a lender should charge the company or the amount of debt that a company can safely take on.

 A relatively high TIE-CB ratio indicates that a company has a lot of cash on hand that it can devote to repaying debts, thus lowering its probability of default.
 This makes the business a more attractive investment for debt providers.
 Conversely, a low TIE-CB means that a company has less cash on hand to devote to debt repayment.
 Thus, there would be a higher probability of default.

 How to calculate the Times Interest Earned Ratio (Cash Basis)

 The Times Interest Earned ratio CB can be calculated by dividing a company’s adjusted cash flow from operations by its periodic interest expense.
 The formula to calculate the ratio is:

 Interest Expense – represents the periodic debt payments that a company is legally obligated to make to its creditors